Tuning Neural Network Models for Better Accuracy

 Introduction

 In the previous episode, we successfully built and trained a few neural network (NN) models to distinguish 18 running apps in an Android phone.
 We tested a model without hidden layer, as well as a model with one hidden layer.
 We saw a significant improvement of accuracy by adding just one hidden layer.
 This poses an interesting question: What is the limit of NN models in achieving the highest accuracy (or a similar performance metric)?
-We can intuitively speculate that adding more layers into the model would result in better and better accuracy.
+We can intuitively expect that increasing the complexity of the model might result in better and better accuracy.
+One way we explored this (in the previous episode) was by increasing the number of hidden layers.
 We can continue this refinement by constructing models with two, three, four hidden layers, and so on and so forth.
 The number of combinations will explode quickly, as each layer may also be varied in the number of hidden neurons.
 Every modified model must be retrained, which will make the entire process prohibitively expensive.
 We inevitably would have to stop the refinement at a certain point.
-All these testings are part of model tuning, an iterative process of refining an NN model so that it yields the best performance for the given task (such as smartphone app classification, in our case).
-In the model tuning process, we iteratively modify the NN model hyperparameters to find one model that has the most optimal performance.
+All these experimentations constitute model tuning, an iterative process of refining an NN model by adjusting hyperparameters to yield better results for the given task (such as smartphone app classification, in our case).

 In this episode, we will present a typical scenario for tuning an NN model.
 Consider the case of 18-apps classification task again: All the models have 19 input and 18 output nodes.
 The hidden layers of the model can be greatly varied, for example: